Tinsukia District

 - Climate: Humid subtropical climate with hot summers and mild winters.
 Annual rainfall averages 2,323 mm (mostly during the monsoon from June to September).

-Socio-Economy of Tinsukia
+Socio Economy of Tinsukia District

 - Agriculture: Main economic activity.
 Key crops include rice, tea, oranges, ginger, and citrus fruits.
 Famous for its tea plantations.